moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/deploy_lens_on_dataos/index.md

     GITSYNC_PASSWORD: <git_token>
 ```

-**Apply the Instance Secret manifest**
+**b.** **Apply the Instance Secret manifest**

 Deploy the Instance Secret to DataOS using the `apply` command.

 <aside class="callout">
-🗣️ When applying the manifest file for Instance-secret from CLI, ensure you don't specify Workspace as Instance Secret is a [Instance-level Resource](/resources/types/#instance-level-resources).
+🗣️ When applying the manifest file for Instance-secret from CLI, ensure you don't specify Workspace as Instance Secret is a <a href="/resources/types/#instance-level-resources">Instance-level Resource</a>.

 </aside>